doesdev/mvt/README.md

 > A minimum viable testing framework, aka a few test helpers, 0 dependencies

 ## why another testing module
-I'm getting tired of github security alerts on nested dev dependencies, usually from my chosen test framework.
+I'm getting tired of Github security alerts on nested dev dependencies, typically from my chosen test framework.
 The tests I run are typically lite and don't require all the frills provided by the majors.
 I'm totes fine with nothing more than testing for a truthy value or comparing two values.
 As with